 Treatment for endometrial cancer depends on the risk for persistent or recurrent disease after surgical therapy:

-Intermediate-risk disease — Women with low-intermediate risk disease can be observed without further treatment since their risk of relapse after surgery alone is low (5 percent or less).
+Intermediate-risk disease — Women with low-intermediate risk disease can be observed without further treatment, since their risk of relapse after surgery alone is low (5 percent or less).
 Women with high-intermediate risk endometrial cancer benefit from adjuvant therapy to help reduce the chances of the cancer coming back in the pelvis (also known as a local recurrence).
 For most women with intermediate-risk disease, adjuvant vaginal or external beam radiation therapy is given.
-Of the two ways to give radiation, vaginal brachytherapy seems to be as effective as external beam radiation therapy with fewer gastrointestinal side effects.
+Of the two ways to give radiation, vaginal brachytherapy seems to be as effective as external beam radiation therapy, with fewer gastrointestinal side effects.
 These modes of radiation therapy are described below.
+(See 'Radiation therapy' below.)

 TYPES OF ADJUVANT TREATMENT

 Radiation is usually given as external beam radiation, meaning that the radiation beam is generated by a machine that is outside the patient.
 Exposure to the beam typically takes only a few seconds (similar to having an x-ray).
-The main benefit of adjuvant radiation therapy for endometrial cancer is that it reduces the risk of a locoregional recurrence (ie, that the cancer will come back in the pelvis or vagina).
-There are two ways to deliver radiation therapy (RT): vaginal brachytherapy (VB) and external beam radiation therapy (EBRT).
+The main benefit of adjuvant RT for endometrial cancer is that it reduces the risk of a locoregional recurrence (ie, that the cancer will come back in the pelvis or vagina).
+There are two ways to deliver RT: vaginal brachytherapy (VB) and external beam radiation therapy (EBRT).

-Vaginal brachytherapy — Brachytherapy delivers radiation from a device that is temporarily placed inside the vagina.
+Vaginal brachytherapy — Vaginal brachytherapy (VB) delivers radiation from a device that is temporarily placed inside the vagina.
 This device delivers a high dose of radiation directly to the area where cancer cells are most likely to be found, and this helps to minimize the effects of radiation on healthy tissues.
-There are two types of vaginal brachytherapy: low-dose rate and high-dose rate.
+There are two types of VB: low-dose rate and high-dose rate.

 External beam radiation therapy — With external beam radiation therapy (EBRT), the source of the radiation is outside the body, and the area to be treated (referred to as the radiation "field") is designed carefully to limit the amount of radiation directed at healthy tissue.
 During EBRT, your body is positioned beneath the X-ray machine in the same way every day, and the radiation field is exposed to the radiation beam for a few seconds (similar to having an X-ray) once per day, five days per week, for five to six weeks.
 This is done as an outpatient, and you can usually continue your normal daily activities during treatment.